Location: 95-km From Srinagar,

 Mattan & Martand

-Only a few km beyond Anantnag, on the Pahalgam road, Mattan is an
+Only a few km beyond Anantnag, on the Pahalgam road, Mattan is

-Shiva broke open an egg, which had been thrown
+created when Lord Shiva broke open an egg, which had been thrown

 there, the egg being the reincarnated form of a forgetful boy,

 who had been cursed by a wandering sage and that's only half the